LeanerCloud/AutoSpotting/README.md

 ### Official binaries ###

-The above stack installs the latest build generated automatically after each commit.
-Even though these builds are usually stable enough, they may have not yet been thoroughly tested and come with no warranty and only best effort community support.
+The above stack can be used to conveniently install the latest build generated automatically after each commit.
+Even though these builds are usually stable enough, they may not have been thoroughly tested yet and come with no warranty and only best effort community support.

 They are distributed under a proprietary [license](BINARY_LICENSE) that allows them to be used free of charge for a limited evaluation period, no longer than